ed-kung/CSUN-Econ-433/group-project.md

 1. A research proposal
 2. A research report
-3. A class presentation

 # Research Proposal

 The research proposal should not exceed 2 pages (12pt font, single spaced), except to include tables and figures.
 The research proposal should answer the following questions:

-- What is the research question you wish to study?
-- Why is the question important or interesting?
-- What methodology will you use to conduct the research?
-- Which variables will be used to conduct the analysis?
-  - What are the outcome variables?
-  - What are the explanatory variables of primary interest?
-  - What are the nuissance variables?
-  - What is the unit of analysis?
-- What do you expect to find?
-(What is your hypothesis?)

 The proposal should contain the following sections:

 - **Project Description**
+    - What is the research question you wish to study?
 - **Background and Motivation**
+    - Why is the question important or interesting?
 - **Hypothesis**
+    - What do you expect to find?
 - **Proposed Data and Methodology**
+    - What data do you need to conduct the analysis?
+        - What is the outcome variable?
+        - What are the main covariates of interest?
+        - What are the nuissance variables?
+        - What is the unit of analysis?
+    - How will you use the data to answer your question?
 - **References**

 The proposal will be graded holistically on the following factors: